jcblaisecruz02/ConyoScript2/README.md

 Please import the .iml file as a project in IntelliJ IDEA.
 It should also theoretically work on a vanilla Java compiler.

 ### Changelog
-This is a work in progress, so please keep checking here!
+This was a project for grad school compiler design class, so it's not maintained.
+Do feel free to drop by the issues tab for comments though!